 Science, technology, engineering, art, and math work together to make learning fun in these STEAM lessons!
 Perfect for Makerspace!

-This kindergarten teacher resource book includes:
+This third grade teacher resource book includes:

 *A year's worth of teacher lesson plans

 *STEAM design challenges that turn elementary students into inventors